w3c/wg-effectiveness/process.md

 If only a part of a W3C Recommendation needs to be obsoleted, superceded or rescinded then the document must go through the [Revised Recommendation](#) process.

+### Member Submissions
+Members can make document submissions to the W3C.
+These documents usually detail a technology or other ideas applicable to the Web.
+These documents have been developed outside the W3C, so they have not gone through the W3C [Recommendation Track](#) and are not W3C Recommendations.
+They can become a basis of future work, but there is no guarentee of this.

+Member Submissions are a good way to build support for new work proposals for an upcoming Working Group; if a Working Groups already exists it is preferable that technology is contributed through the Working Group as normal and follows the [Recommendation Track](#) rather than as a Member Submission.

+Only one member makes a Member Submission, even if more than one member worked on the original documents.
+Strict processes are involved in making a Member Submission and on giving statements on Member Submissions, please see the W3C Process Document on [Information Required in a Submission Request](https://w3c.github.io/w3process/#SubmissionReqs) and [Submitter Rights](https://w3c.github.io/w3process/#SubmissionRights).

+Member Submissions are to follow the [Publication Rules](https://www.w3.org/pubrules/) and are sent to the [Team](#).
+[The Director](#) will announce the Member Submission request to the AC then approve or reject the submissions.
+A rejected Member Submission can be appealed to the TAG or Advisory Board.
+Information on the appeakl process can be found in the [W3C Process Document](https://w3c.github.io/w3process/#SubmissionNo).

+The Team can then publish the Member Submission along with any supportive documents and comments; this will then be available to all W3C members and the public.

+Further information can be found in the [W3C Process Document](https://w3c.github.io/w3process/#Submission).

 # Understanding W3C Participants
 W3C has a number of participants.
 Below is a list of these and their roles.